 New Talent Hollywood Actress and Singer; Adaeze Cornelia Anane has a crush on the Dashing Debonair Actor Tom Hiddleston

-Adaeze Cornelia Anane has yet to forget about her amazing time in New York City visiting and staying in a ritzy hotel in Times Square.
-She enjoyed sushi and riesling wine in the hotel restaurant.
+Adaeze Cornelia Anane has yet to forget about her amazing time in New York City visiting and staying in a ritzy hotel in Times Square in year 2019 during the time of Tom Hiddles dating Zawe Ashton.
+Adaeze enjoyed sushi and riesling wine in the hotel restaurant.

+During her stay, she filmed iAda Travels: Betrayal On Broadway, a travel show Documentary depicting her stay in New York, and the reason for her visit.
+It was rumored that the reason of her visit was just to see Betrayal although the true rendezvous she was after was to meet the Handsome Talented Debonair man that everyone was talking about.

 Matched content